You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • Value investors take into consideration the company rather than the stocks.

-• Undervalued shares are difficult to identify as estimating the value requires expertise that not all investors possess.
+• Undervalued shares are difficult to identify as estimating the value requires expertise not all investors possess.

-• Waiting does not always lead to gains - In some cases owning stocks in a company can lead to gains, but it also can lead to a dead end.
+• Waiting does not always lead to gains.
+In some cases, owning stocks in a company can lead to gains, but it can also lead to a dead end.
 Investors can hold stocks for years but never see any returns.

 • Value investors can invest in all sectors that may underperform, but it is hard to make that prediction for the future.
-Committing funds to such sectors means a poor diversification of portfolio, which can lead to risks.
+Committing funds to such sectors means a poor diversification of the portfolio, which can lead to risks.

 What is Growth Investing?

-Investors bet that a stock that already highlights better-than-average growth continues to do so.
-This is why it is an attractive investment option.
-The companies which offer this stock are leaders in the market, and their stocks have an above-average price-to-earning ratio with low or no dividends.
-But, when investors buy these stocks at a high price, there is always an added risk that the stock prices could fall.
+Investors bet that a stock that already highlights better-than-average growth will continue to do so, making it an attractive investment option.
+The companies offering this stock are leaders in the market, and their stocks have an above-average price-to-earnings ratio with low or no dividends.

 What are the Pros and Cons of Growth Investing?